-- The assessment of convection-permitting simulations over long simulations requires further attention, in particular for the dynamical downscaling of global climate models used for projections of future scenarios.
-This article is designed to evaluate the skills of a unique regional climate model with a convection permitting set-up to simulate extreme hourly and daily precipitations in a region - 115 prone to such convective event in the Mediterranean area (Nuissier et al., 2008).
-The analysis made here is at a climate scale and is done by dynamically downscaling the climate information provided by the existing EURO-CORDEX experiments (Jacob et al., 2014; Kotlarski et al., 2014; Coppola et al., 2020; Vautard et al., 2020).
-The assessment is not made at the event or process levels but uses long simulations to evaluate whether the statistical properties (intensity, duration) of events - 120 are comparable to observations.
-The area under consideration in this article is the Cévennes mountain range, a part of the Massif Central in the south of France (Figure 1), where extreme precipitation events are most intense in France (Vautard et al., 2015).
-The experimental design of these runs, reference datasets and evaluation methods are presented in Section 2.
-The evaluation and discussion are given in Section 3.
-The last section presents the conclusion.
-We also provide supplementary information where a few simulations with convection-permitting configuration driven by the ERA-Interim are tested to select an appropriate domain.
+The assessment of long convection-permitting simulations requires further attention, in particular for the dynamical downscaling of global climate models used for projections of future scenarios.
+This article is designed to evaluate the skills of a unique regional climate model with a convectionpermitting set-up to simulate extreme hourly and daily precipitation in a region prone to such convective events in the Mediterranean area (Nuissier et al., 2008).
+The analysis made here is at a climate scale and is done by dynamically downscaling the climate information provided by the existing EURO-CORDEX experiments (Jacob et al., 2014; Kotlarski et al., 2014; Coppola et al., 2020b; Vautard et al., 2020).
+The assessment is not made at the event or process levels but uses long simulations to evaluate whether the statistical properties (intensity, duration) of events are comparable to observations.
+The area under consideration in this article is the Cévennes mountain range, a part of the Massif Central in the south of France (Fig. 1), where extreme precipitation events are most intense in France (Vautard et al., 2015).
+The experimental design of these runs, reference datasets, and evaluation methods are presented in Sect.
+2. The evaluation and discussion are given in Sect.
+3. The last section presents the conclusion.
+We also provide a Supplement in which a few simulations with convection-permitting configuration driven by ERA-Interim are tested to select an appropriate domain.

-2. Experimental design, data and methods
+2 Experimental design, data, and methods

-2.1.
-Experimental design
+2.1 Experimental design

 In this study, the Weather Research and Forecasting Model (WRF-ARW) version 3.8.1 is used to conduct several long simulations at convection-permitting resolution (0.0275°, approx. 3 km) for the French Mediterranean region.
-These simulations are forced by the three different EURO-CORDEX (0.11°, approx. 12 km, hereafter mentioned as EUR-11) simulations without nudging, for which outputs are available every 3 hours.
-These EUR-11 simulations were also done with WRF-ARW version 3.8.1 and driven by three GCMs including the IPSL-CM5A-MR, the HADGEM2-ES and the NORESM1-M (see Vautard et al., (2020) for details about the new EURO-CORDEX ensemble).
+These simulations are forced by the three different EURO-CORDEX (0.11°, approx. 12 km, hereafter mentioned as EUR-11) simulations without nudging, for which outputs are available every 3 h.
+These EUR-11 simulations were also done with WRF-ARW version 3.8.1 and driven by three global climate models (GCMs) including IPSL-CM5A-MR, HADGEM2-ES, and NORESM1-M (see Vautard et al., 2020, for details about the new EURO-CORDEX ensemble).
 Each convection-permitting simulation (hereafter mentioned as CPS) is conducted for two different periods including 1951-1980 and 2001-2030 with the RCP8.5 scenario for the year after 2005.
-These two periods are chosen with a gap period (1981-2000) rather than a seamless one in order to perform an extreme event attribution study which will be presented in

-140 another article and needs a maximal time distance between two periods ("current climate" and "past climate").
+These two periods are chosen with a gap period (1981-2000) rather than a seamless one in order to perform an extreme event attribution study, which will be presented in another article and needs a maximal time distance between two periods ("current climate" and "past climate").